Before ConversionRemoving the EngineMotor and Battery RacksRear Battery Insulation

 Large heatsink mounted on the bottom with 12V fan to keep it cool.

-Total weight of batteries is around 1080 lbs.
+Total weight of batteries is around 580 lbs, saving 500 lbs over the original lead-acid batteries!

 Heater1500 W solid state heater (more of a warmer, really) mounted in existing heater core area, driven off the pack voltage.

-This is Minnesota so I also have a seat heater plugged into the cigarette lighter and automatic battery heaters that run on 110 VAC.
+This is Minnesota so I also have a preheater on a times thermostat to heat the car when plugged in.
+I also have automatic battery heaters that run on 110 VAC.

 Instrumentation180V Voltmeter and a 500A Ammeter that measures battery current.